t73liu/the-wall/README.md

 ## Controls

 - Mouse to move the paddle
-- Left-Mouse-Button to launch the ball
+- Space to launch the ball

 ## Setup